Aratek_logo

 Once the fingerprints are collected, they embark on a digital journey through secured networks, reaching extensive databases that serve as repositories of vast amounts of data.

-• Database Integration: The fingerprints are compared against national and sometimes international databases, including those maintained by the FBI, the Department of Homeland Security, and other law enforcement agencies.
+• Database Integration: The fingerprints are compared against national and sometimes international AFIS databases, including those maintained by the FBI, the Department of Homeland Security, and other law enforcement agencies.
 This comparison is not just a local or state endeavor but a nationwide, comprehensive search, ensuring that no stone is left unturned.

 • Matching Algorithms: Advanced algorithms analyze the fingerprints, comparing them to millions of records in the database.
 These algorithms are designed to identify potential matches based on the unique patterns and minutiae of the fingerprints.